coolsal/hello-world/README.md

 # hello-world
 This is just an initial test for creating a github repository I am a Social Strategist and a Watson enthusiast
-I added the last sentence a test for changes.
+I added the last sentence as a  test for changes.